sayeemabdullah/CSS-Cribsheet/README.md

     <link rel="stylesheet" href="css/mobile.css" media="(max-width : 630px)" />

 ```
-So here when the width is less or equal to 630px, **mobile.css** will be also used or we can be overridden.
+So here when the width is less or equal to 630px, **mobile.css** will be overridden.

 ___